 Groban is from Los Angeles.
 He graduated from Stanford and Harvard Law School.

-In addition to helping Brown make his judicial picks, Groan was legal counsel for Brown’s 2010 campaign.
+In addition to helping Brown make his judicial picks, Groban was legal counsel for Brown’s 2010 campaign.
 He also lectures on state appellate practice at the University of California, Los Angeles School of Law.

 Groban is the fourth appointment Brown has made to California’s highest court, continuing his streak of choosing attorneys and legal scholars with no prior judicial experience.
 In 2011, he selected UC Berkeley dean and law professor Goodwin Liu.
 In 2014, he appointed former Stanford University Law professor Mariano-Florentino Cuellar and U.S. Department of Justice attorney Leondra Kruger.